How To Know When To Use Your Emergency Fund

 One of the more popular personal finance debates is the importance of an emergency fund.

 The purpose of an emergency fund is to enable a person to get through financial emergencies without incurring debt.
-An issue that hasn’t been discussed is how to determine what type of event justifies using the emergency fund.
-There are certain questions you should ask yourself before you spend your emergency fund.
+An issue that isn’t often discussed is what type of events justify using your emergency fund.
+There are certain questions you should ask before you spend your emergency fund.

 I understand that a faulty car may require your emergency fund.
 You need to get to work.
-On the other hand, buying floor mats for the car wouldn’t qualify.
+On the other hand, tinting your vehicle’s windows can wait until you save up the money in your regular savings account.

 If your heat pump breaks down in winter, it is an emergency, but many companies will let you pay over a number of months.
-If they’re not charging you interest, it is better to make payments as compared to hitting your emergency fund.
+If they’re not charging you interest, making payments is better than hitting your emergency fund.

 We respect your privacy.
 Unsubscribe at any time.